 The Management Committee cannot normally exceed 15 members.
-The Representative of FederUnacoma and the Secretary General are additional and permanent members of the Management Committee.
+The Delegate of FederUnacoma and the Secretary General are additional and permanent members of the Management Committee.

-The Past-Presidents are ex-officio invited to the Management Committee.
+The Club of Bologna Past-Presidents are ex-officio invited to the Management Committee.

 ART.
 10 The Management Committee will meet, as a rule, every year in order to: